danieladams456/ato-agents/labs.md

 ![Running with partial inputs](./images/aa71.png?raw=true "Running agent")

-8. To see history in the tool, enter "*history*".
-To see the stored history information on disk, type "exit" to exit the tool.
+8. To see the stored history information on disk, type "exit" to exit the tool.
 Then in the terminal type the command below to see the contents of the file.

 ```
 cat currency_memory.json